parimarathe-11/CodeRush-Pari-Marathe/README.md

 In compliance with the hackathon rules, we declare the following:

 1. **AI Assistant Disclosure**:
-   * We utilized the **Antigravity** AI coding assistant to refine the dashboard layout, design CSS styles, configure routing middleware (`vercel.json`), and build automated verification scripts.
+   * We utilized the **ChatGPT** AI coding assistant to refine the dashboard layout, design CSS styles, configure routing middleware (`vercel.json`), and build automated verification scripts.
 2. **Core Implementation Integrity**:
    * The **core routing engine, min-heap priority queue structure, Dijkstra's algorithm, cost function, and resource constraint evaluations** were coded and implemented from scratch by the developer.
 No pre-existing routing or resource allocation packages were used.